-The investment management industry is subject to extensive regulation and virtually all aspects of our business are subject to various federal and state laws and regulations.
-These laws and regulations are primarily intended to protect investment advisory clients and shareholders of registered investment companies.
-These laws generally grant supervisory agencies broad administrative powers, including the power to limit or restrict the conduct of our business and to impose sanctions for failure to comply with these laws and regulations.
-Further, such laws and regulations provide the basis for examination, inquiry, investigation, enforcement action and/or litigation that may also result in significant costs to us.
+All aspects of our business are subject to various federal and state laws and regulations.
+These laws and regulations are primarily intended to protect the end user, which may include retail and institutional customers, investment advisory clients and shareholders of registered investment companies.
+These laws generally grant supervisory agencies broad administrative powers, including the power to limit or restrict the conduct of our business and to impose fines, sanctions or other penalties for failure to comply with these laws and regulations.
+Further, such laws and regulations provide the basis for examination, inquiry, investigation, enforcement action and/or litigation which could materially affect our business.